VirtualBrainLab/Pinpoint/README.md

 Clicking on the coordinates shown at the bottom of the screen copies them to the clipboard.
 If the azimuth angle is not at 0/90/180 use the convert AP/ML to probe setting to export the position along the probe forward/side axis.

+### Active probe

+When setting up multi-probe insertions you can click the probe panel, the probe model, or the probe coordinate text to set that probe to active.
+Pressing [Backspace] removes the active probe.

-### Using coordinates for surgery
+## Using coordinates for surgery

 To use your coordinates for a surgery, rotate the manipulator to match the azimuth angle and set the probe elevation angle.
 Then move your probe tip (the left-most probe tip on a 2.4 when facing upwards) to Bregma and zero your manipulator.

+To translate the probe you can either use the AP/ML coordinates (if you kept the azimuth angle at a multiple of 90 degrees) or you can turn on the "Convert AP/ML to probe axis" setting, which exports the translation coordinates in the probe's forward and side axes.

-Move the probe along its forward and side axes according to the exported coordinates (or along AP/ML if you kept azimuth at a multiple of 90 degrees).
-Assuming you exported your coordinates starting at the brain surface, drive the probe forward until the tip touches the brain, zero the depth axis, and continue forward until you reach the pre-specified depth.
+To insert the probe, drive the probe forward until the tip touches the brain, zero the depth axis, and continue forward at a slow speed until you reach the specified depth.

-In v0.5 we will release tools that display what the expected channel activity should look like when you performing a live recording, to help ensure accurate targeting.
+In a future release we will add a display of the expected channel activity for a live recording, to help ensure accurate targeting.
 Coming soon!

+## Saving and loading probes

+You can save the coordinates of an insertion for future use by clicking on the coordinate text.
+This copies the active probe coordinates to a string.
+This string can also be used to manually position a probe by pressing [M] and entering the string (coming soon!).

 ## Settings